Why Aquatic Therapy?

 Our salt water therapy pool helps to reduce your pain and improve your ability to move in a different manner than traditional therapies because of the buoyancy, hydrostatic pressure, and heat.

 - Buoyancy is the upward force of the water that reduces the pressure on all of your joints.
 Buoyancy can make certain movements easier to do and allows you to stretch your tissues further than if you were on land.
 The buoyancy also provides support to allow you to work on your balance without fear of falling.
 Salt water is more buoyant and therefore provides more benefit than a traditional pool.

 - Hydrostatic pressure is the pressure that water exerts on your body, which provides more resistance to movement and gives you feedback on how you are moving.
 It allows you to coordinate movements more easily to develop proper patterns with walking, squatting, stepping, and other daily movements.

 - The heat of our pool is kept at 92-93° F to help your tight tissues to relax as you exercise because it is closer to your internal body temperature.
 Relaxing these tight tissues improves your flexibility and decreases pain.

 About Our Pool

 Our pool is 4' deep with a 3’ runway section along one side and bars along both sides so you can comfortably exercise in different depths.
 It is accessible with a set of stairs and with a poolside lift if you are unable to use the stairs.
 If needed, our therapists will join you in the water for safety and support while you exercise.

 What to Expect

-You may experience fatigue, sleepiness, or soft-tissue aching or soreness following your first few sessions.
-This is due to changes your body experiences in the pool with the relative relaxation and increased use of muscles.
-Drink lots of water to remain well hydrated and get the rest your body demands.
-Please talk with your therapist if you have any questions or concerns.
+You may experience fatigue, sleepiness, and/or soreness following your first few sessions.
+This is due to changes your body experiences in the pool with the relative relaxation and increased use of those muscles.
+Drink lots of water to remain well hydrated and get the rest your body demands to fully recover.
+As always, talk with your therapist if you have any questions or concerns.

 What to Bring